Building a Relationship After Falling in Love

 Roughly three weeks after adoption—and after staying diligent and providing Cairo space to adjust—he began to not only accept the crate but saw it as his safe space.
 “I’m just amazed.
 He amazes me every day with how far he’s come and how quickly he’s learned to trust me.
 I couldn’t be happier with how he’s fit into our family.”

-The 3 Month Finish Line
+The 3-Month Finish Line

 Three months will fly by.
-Soon you will wake up to a pet who is feeling comfy in your home and an established part of your life and routines.
+Soon you will wake up to a pet who is feeling comfy in your home and an established part of your life.
 Best of all, they will look at you with trust, maybe even revealing a soft fluffy belly or pawing at your hand for pets and snuggles.
-It’s important not to get so caught up in your lovefest that you let training slide.
-Stay true to your boundaries and lifelong good habits will follow.

-• Continue training to build bonds
+• Continue training to build bonds.

 Happily Ever After

 Wesley came to OHS very shy and nervous.
 Staff weren’t sure if he would ever be a social butterfly, but they felt confident the right owner might be able to bond with him over time.
 That right adopter was Katie.
 The two moved slowly together as they developed their relationship and learned to trust each other.
 Just a few days after arriving in his new home, Wesley would snuggle up on the couch behind Katie, but cautiously maintained his distance.
-After three months, he truly began to thrive, not only would he welcome affection from strangers, but this wallflower blossomed into a supersnuggler.
+After three months, he truly began to thrive.
+Not only would he welcome affection from strangers, but this wallflower blossomed into a supersnuggler.

 I thought he was sweet after just three days, but after three months he got even sweeter and continues to grow more trusting and affectionate every day!